zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 <!-- DISTRIBUTIONS FROM BEN LAMBERT, CH.
 8.  -->

 * ***Berkson's paradox:*** named after Berkson (1946), it can be called the selection-distortion effect or conditioning on a collider: here, spurrious correlation is caused by a common effect.
 The selection bias, or the act of selecting, creates a correlation between unassociated variables.
 Imagine there are 1 000 persons you could date.
 Among them, beauty and niceness are randomly distributed and uncorrelated.
 Some are both, some are neither, and some are either.
 But you rank the 10% you want to date, weighting beauty and niceness equally.
 Your strong selection induces a (strong, negative) correlation between the unrelated beauty and niceness.
 How is that magic possible?
 Because the people you selected are either beautiful and/or nice, and because you avoid dating people who are neither nice nor beautiful.
 This selection creates this distortion.
-If you don't believe me, check the siumlation below!
+If you don't believe me, check the simulation below!
 	- See also: *collider*, *selection*

 <img src="https://zgtruchlewski.github.io/assets/img/sample/Berkson_bw.png" width="300" height="300" />